Badruzaman/SalesOrderManagement/README.md

 + Change the connection string

 ![DatabaseConnection](/SalesOrderManagement.Web/images/DBConnectionString.PNG)
-+ Right click on the solution explorer, go to the property and make changes
++ Right-click on the solution explorer, go to the property, and make changes.

 ![MultiProject](/SalesOrderManagement.Web/images/MultipleProjectSelect.PNG)
 + Run the solution